 Our 8 day highlights of Peru visits Cusco to experience ancient Inca ways, colonial heritage, folklore, artistry and natural beauty.
 We then travel to the Urubamba Valley, known as the Sacred valley of the Incas where traditions of the past remain intact.
 We look out for llamas and condors beneath the snow-capped Andean peaks.
-The highlight of the trip is a train journey and overnight stay at Machu Picchu.
+The highlight of the trip is a train journey and overnight stay in the town of Aquas Calientes at the foot of Machu Picchu.
 This tour can easily be extended to include other areas of Peru or combined with trips to Ecuador, the Galapagos Islands and Bolivia.
-Our 11 day tour of Northern Peru highlights the birds and archaeology of the region.
+Our 11 day tour of Northern Peru highlights the birds and archaeology of the region is listed below.

-Northern Peru TOUR COST: $ 3,140 USD from Lima including domestic airfare
+Northern Peru 11 days: $ 3,340 USD from Lima including domestic airfare

 Trips may be modified or extended!

 Any trip to Peru can be tailor-made

 Arrive in Lima to be met and transferred to the Posada del Inca Miraflores, 2 nights.

 Morning colonial city tour.
 This tour begins with a trip to the principal sites in the centre of Lima: The Government palace, built between 1921 and 1938, the Arab-influenced design of San Francisco church, and its catacombs containing the remains of thousands of people.
 Visit the Plaza de Armas where the cathedral and Torre Tagle Palace are found.
 Afternoon at leisure.